 {\boldsectionfont 2.
 Preliminaries}

-See Subsection 2.1 for our notations and conventions.
-Subsection 2.2 recalls some descent properties for connected, affine, algebraic groups in characteristic $0$.
-In Subsections 2.3 and 2.4 we mainly introduce a language.
-In Subsections 2.5 and 2.6 we recall some definitions and a basic result.
-In Subsection 2.7 we introduce $W(k)$-algebras that are required for the ramified contexts of Sections 3 to 7.
+Subsection 2.1 lists notations and conventions.
+Subsection 2.2 recalls descent properties of connected, affine, algebraic groups in characteristic $0$.
+Lemma 2.3 pertains to reductive group schemes over $\dbZ_p$.
+Subsections 2.4 and 2.5 mainly introduce a language.
+Subsection 2.6 shows that often one can assume that all Newton polygon slopes of $(\Lie(\scrG_{B(k)}),\phi)$ are $0$.
+Subsection 2.7 proves a general variant of Theorem 1.2.5 (a) in the so called case with many endomorphisms.
+Subsection 2.8 introduces $W(k)$-algebras that are required for the ramified contexts of Sections 3 to 6.

 {\bf 2.1.
 Notations and conventions.} Let $R$, $F$, and $O$ be as before Subsection 1.1.
-We refer to [Va3, Subsection 2.2] for quasi-cocharacters of $F$.
+We refer to [Va7, Subsect.
+2.2] for quasi-cocharacters of $F$.
 Let $Z(F)$ be the center of $F$; we have $F^{\ad}=F/Z(F)$.
 Let $Z^0(F)$ be the maximal torus of $Z(F)$; the quotient group scheme $Z(F)/Z^0(F)$ is a finite, flat group scheme over $R$ of multiplicative type.
 Let $F^{\ab}:=F/F^{\der}$; it is the maximal abelian quotient of $F$.
 Let $F^{\sc}$ be the simply connected semisimple group scheme cover of $F^{\der}$.
 If $S$ is a reductive, closed subgroup scheme of $F$, let $C_F(S)$ (resp. $N_F(S)$) be the centralizer (resp. the normalizer) of $S$ in $F$.
 Thus $C_F(S)$ (resp. $N_F(S)$) is a closed subgroup scheme of $F$, cf. [DG, Vol. II, Exp.
 XI, Cor.
 6.11].
+If $S$ is a torus, then $C_F(S)$ is a reductive group scheme (cf. [DG, Vol. III, Exp.
+XIX, Subsect.
+2.8 and Prop.
+6.3]) and $N_F(S)$ is a smooth closed subgroup scheme of $F$ whose identity component is $C_F(S)$ (cf. [DG, Vol. III, Exp.
+XXII, Cors.
+5.3.10 and 5.3.18 (ii)]).
 If $R$ is a finite, discrete valuation ring extension of $W(k)$, then $F(R)$ is called a {\it hyperspecial} subgroup of $F(R[{1\over p}])$ (see [Ti2]).
-Let $O^*:=\Hom_{R}(O,R)$.
-A bilinear form on $O$ is called perfect if it induces naturally an isomorphism $O\arrowsim O^*$.
-We consider the free $O$-module
+Let $O^{\vee}:=\Hom_{R}(O,R)$.
+A bilinear form on $O$ is called perfect if it induces naturally an isomorphism $O\arrowsim O^{\vee}$.
+We will often use the following free $O$-module